AI-sandbox/MergeGenome/readmes/README_4_impute.md

 * vcf.gz: bgzip-compressed VCF file that contains phased, non-missing genotypes for all non-reference samples.
 The output vcf.gz file can be uncompressed with the unix gunzip utility.

-For more information, you can read the [documentation](https://faculty.washington.edu/browning/beagle/beagle_5.3_07Feb22.pdf).
+For more information, read the [documentation](https://faculty.washington.edu/browning/beagle/beagle_5.3_07Feb22.pdf).

 `Example`